What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Hearing Vs listening

 There’s a big difference between hearing and listening.
 Hearing is passive.
 Listening is active.
-It requires a bit of effort, but it’s almost always worth it.
+It requires a bit of effort, but it’s worth it.
 Having a reputation for being a good listener can only serve you well.

 The value of listening